ftschopp/programming-in-c/README.md

-# programming-in-c Unix System calls
+# Programming in C UNIX System Calls and Subroutines using C

 This repository contains some basic funtions and modules to do differents syscall.
 For example: